-Office of Medicare Hearings and Appeals (OMHA), HHS.
+Office of Medicare Hearings and Appeals (OMHA), Health and Human Services (HHS).

-This quarterly notice lists the OMHA Case Processing Manual (OCPM) instructions that were published from January through March 2019.
-This manual standardizes the day-to-day procedures for carrying out adjudicative functions, in accordance with applicable statutes, regulations, and OMHA directives, and gives OMHA staff direction for processing appeals at the OMHA level of adjudication.
+This notice lists the OMHA Case Processing Manual (OCPM) instructions that were published from October 2019 through March 2020.
+This Start Printed Page 39572manual standardizes the day-to-day procedures for carrying out adjudicative functions, in accordance with applicable statutes, regulations, and OMHA directives, and gives OMHA staff direction for processing appeals at the OMHA level of adjudication.

 Start Further Info